How to choose the best Flat Iron

 HAIR STRAIGHTENER PLATE SIZE

-The sizes of the flat iron plates are varies.
+The sizes of the flat iron plates vary.
 There are plate sizes of 1 inch, 1 ½ inches, 1 ¼ inches, 2 inches and 3 inches.

 Short, Thick, coarse and curly hair type